 In addition to goals, you can use any other available metric as objective for your experiment.
 For example, you can test which page leads to a decrease in bounce rate, or to the greatest increase in revenue or session duration.

 In order to use E-commerce metrics in an experiment, you must have e-commerce tracking enabled for that view.

 To get faster and more reliable results:

 - Test only a few elements

 If you change multiple elements on each page, it can be difficult to figure out which element or combination of elements was responsible for the best results.
 For example, create multiple pages but change only the main image on each page, and keep the same layout and text to ensure that any difference between the page results is due to the image.

 - Use high-volume pages

-The more often that people visit a page or complete a goal, the less time it takes to gather data.
+The more often that people see a page or complete a goal, the less time it takes to gather data.

 - Make bold changes